tiefaul/myblog/_posts/2024-09-15-Grafana-Dashboard.md

 volumes:
   grafana-volume:
-    external: true # Use this when the network is already created
+    external: true # Use this when the volume is already created
   influxdb-volume:
     external: true
 ```